 How to Manage Supply Chains for Sustainable Impact?

 Sustainability leaders have found that one of the most challenging tests of corporate commitments and initiatives built around sustainability includes supply chain management.

 This is due to the need to optimize at the procurement level the lowest cost possible inputs in often volatile markets, while simultaneously being attentive to sustainability goals, requirements, policies, and initiatives that may be counter to minimizing costs as the dominant driver.
 This duality is often at odds.

-We are collectively in the middle of breakpoint change, where supply chain managers must consider this multifaceted challenge daily, and there are no easy answers.
+Thus, managing for ethical supply chains and supply chain sustainability now extends to inclusion of downstream producers (packaging), and their supply chain management approaches.
+When we view this extended supply chain in totality, particularly in establishing goals, metrics, monitoring, and documentation, it is obvious we are collectively in the middle of breakpoint change, where supply chain managers must consider this multifaceted challenge daily, and there are no easy answers.

 What we do know is that forms of inclusive and open innovation, creative supply chain design that includes more robust landscape mapping for sustainability, and partnerships upstream and downstream and with external collaborators, is showing tremendous promise for building resiliency and maximizing sustainable impact.

 It is becoming more apparent that given consumer demand and shared goals to address wicked problems like climate change across the globe, those businesses who fail to innovate their supply chains for sustainable impact will more than likely fall by the wayside.